the-creamster/TC-Custom-CurseVoice-modpack/README.md

 This is for reporting bugs in the TC Custom Modpack.

-Below you cvan find some helpfull links.
+Below you can find some helpfull links.

 [Technomancers Collective Website](http://techno-c.net)